abinit/abinit/doc/tutorial/gstore.md

 An additional reduction of the number of wavevectors can be achieved with the two mutually exclusive variables [[gstore_use_lgq]] and [[gstore_use_lgk]].
-In some cases, the integration over the BZ in the post-processing step can indeed be restricted by symmetry to the irreducible wedge defined by the little group of the "external" wavevector ($\kk$ or $\qq$ We use the notation IBZ_k to denote the the irreducible wedge defined by the little group of $\kk$ and IBZ_q for the irrecudible wedge defined by the little group of $\qq$.
+In some cases, the integration over the BZ in the post-processing step can indeed be restricted by symmetry to the irreducible wedge defined by the little group of the "external" wavevector ($\kk$ or $\qq$).
+We use the notation IBZ_k to denote the irreducible wedge defined by the little group of $\kk$, and IBZ_q for the irrecudible wedge defined by the little group of $\qq$.
 The following examples will help clarify this point.